jarviscanada/jarvis_data_eng_NathalieOlcese/linux_sql/README.md

 # Linux Cluster Monitoring Agent
 ## Introduction
-In this project a monitoring sytem agent is impleted.The system monitors the host hardware specifaction and its usage and after monitoring them it stores this information in a database.
-The potential users of this MVP is a company that needs manage a cluster of machines.
-The information stored in the databas about each node can be veryuseful for the company in order to execute a better resource panning for futre projects .In these project the tools used were Linux command lines,Bash,Docker,crontab,PostsgresSQL, intlliJ IDE and git.
-The operating system of the virual machine use was centOS 7.
+In this project, a monitoring system agent is implemented.
+The system monitors the host hardware specification and its usage, and after monitoring them, it stores this information in a database.
+The potential users of this MVP are companies that need to manage a cluster of machines.
+The information stored in the database about each node can be very useful for the company in order to execute better resource planning for future projects.
+In this project, the tools used were Linux command lines, Bash, Docker, crontab, PostgreSQL, IntelliJ IDE, and Git.
+The operating system of the virtual machine used was CentOS 7.

 ## Quick Start
 ``` #create and run a psql intance using psql_docker.sh